-6. Related Work
+6. Related work

 There has been significant development in the areas of both process and project management in the classroom.
 Previous works have stated the importance of such an educational focus and, although varied, they lend credibility to providing a more realistic, PM-led team experience in the classroom.
 Oudshoorn, Brown, and Maciunas16 discussed implementation of a more realistic problem solving situations for software engineering project teams.
 Similarly, Villarreal and Butler23 and Henry and LaFrance10 emphasized the importance of realistic experience and pioneered methodologies in this area, expressing the understanding that unrealistic classroom situations and projects do not provide as much value as some may believe.
-Providing a more realistic teamwork experience in the software engineering classroom has also been specifically focused upon by Walker and Slotterbeck24, showing the need to address the issue before students have reached their capstone class.
+Providing a more realistic teamwork experience in the software engineering classroom has also been specifically focused upon by Walker and Slotterbeck,24 showing the need to address the issue before students have reached their capstone class.

 Tan and Phillips20 outlined an example of bringing more realistic project management scenarios into the computer information systems curriculum.
-A comparison of project management instruction through heavy use of antipatterns verses patterns in instruction was the focus of research by Staemelos, Settas, and Mallini17.
-Goldin and Rudahl9, Albernethy, Piegari, and Reichgelt3, and Tan and Jones19 have presented methodologies for presenting processes in such a way that they become meaningful, such as an experience-based approach or having teams interact directly with clients external to the classroom.
+A comparison of project management instruction through heavy use of antipatterns verses patterns in instruction was the focus of research by Staemelos, Settas, and Mallini.17 Goldin and Rudahl,9 Albernethy, Piegari, and Reichgelt,3 and Tan and Jones19 have presented methodologies for presenting processes in such a way that they become meaningful, such as an experience-based approach or having teams interact directly with clients external to the classroom.
 Most of these authors have also included explanations of the additional demands that are placed on the instructor, and have in many cases built upon each other’s work.
 When considered as a group, they show a need for more direct engagement by students in the disposition of the project itself, rather than more passive preplanned instructor project management.

-7. Future Work
+7. Future work

 This updated project format has been successfully utilized in several sections of the Process and Project Management course, but there are enhancements planned for future sections.
 Moving forward, one of the main objectives is to provide a group project environment that more realistically simulates both the actual and the ideal project in the real world soon to be encountered by the students.
 In relation to this, the structure of the deliverables could be organized differently, with more guidance related to individual parts, such as sample risks, less reliance upon the instructor to define what should be included in functional and nonfunctional requirements, and the possible introduction of a mid-project requirements change.

-One risk that has so far not been encountered is a lack of or a surplus of volunteers for the role of PM.
+One risk that has so far not been encountered is a lack of or severe surplus of volunteers for the role of PM.
 This may require more explicit definitions of both the role and contingencies.
 The role the PM fulfills within their group could also be more explicitly defined by requiring agendas, meeting minutes, and lessons learned at regular intervals throughout the class.

-Given that the PMs in the class are relatively inexperienced leaders, surprisingly few issues have been encountered related to this.
+Given that the PMs in the class are relatively inexperienced leaders, surprisingly few issues have been encountered in this area.
 The negotiation process by the PMs to select team members is not well documented and can vary with personalities and circumstances.
 The meetings between the PMs in preparation for the final presentation have not encountered any issues, no group has expressed the wish to expel their PM, and no PM has dropped the class or explicitly chosen to discontinue the role as of yet.
-While these risks are minimal, mitigation and management strategies should be put in place should the need arise.
+While these risks could be solved as they are encountered, mitigation and management strategies should be put in place.